Swabra5/Swabra5/README.md

 - Git and GitHub

 - ⚡ Fun fact:
-- I learning new things 💡
+- I love learning new things 💡
 - I like solving problems
 -->